-The Toronto Zoo is Canada’s premier zoo with over 5,000 animals, including Giant Pandas visiting from China and their new cubs born in Toronto!
-ShareThis
+The Toronto Zoo is Canada’s premier zoo with over 5,000 animals!

-With a huge range of creatures from around the globe, the Zoo is divided into seven zoogeographic regions: Indo-Malaya, Africa, the Americas, Australasia, Eurasia, Canadian Domain and the Tundra Trek.
-Animals are displayed indoors in tropical pavilions and outdoors in naturalistic environments, with viewing at many levels.
+With a huge range of creatures from around the globe, the Toronto Zoo is divided into seven zoogeographic regions: Indo-Malaya, Africa, the Americas, Australasia, Eurasia, Canadian Domain and the Tundra Trek.
+Animals can be seen indoors in tropical pavilions and outdoors in naturalistic environments.

-The Toronto Zoo participates in many conservations initiatives including captive breeding and reintroduction, habitat and species research and much more.
+The Toronto Zoo also participates in many conservation initiatives including captive breeding and reintroduction, habitat and species research and much more.

-Set in the beautiful Rouge Valley in the east end of the city, the Zoo is accessible by car and public transit.
+Set in the beautiful Rouge Valley in the east end of the city, the Zoo is normally open 364 days a year and is accessible by car and public transit.